bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

     geom_msaBar()  # see alignment in a neat, colorful format.
 ```

 Once you are done preparing the alignment, the next step is to make the phylogenetic tree from the alignment.
 The following function converts a multiple sequence alignment object to formats used in other sequence analysis packages.
 The benefit of this is that you can directly proceed to other packages without reading the input again.
-Here, we will convert an msa object into a DNAbin object required by the ***ape*** package.
+Here, we will convert an msa object into a DNAbin object as required by the ***ape*** package.

 ```
 alignment_dnabin <- msaConvert(alignomega, type= "ape::DNAbin")
 align_phydata <- msaConvert(alignomega, type= "phangorn::phyDat")
 ```

-Now we will try to do some phylogenetic trees based on different
+Now we will try to do some phylogenetic trees based on different methods.
-methods.

 ## Phylogenetic tree construction

-Distance-based trees are produced by calculating the genetic distances between pairs of taxa/species/measurements, followed by hierarchical clustering that creates the actual “tree” look.
-Two popular clustering methods that are used most frequenctly for distance based clustering method are UPGMA and NJ algorithms.
+Distance-based trees are produced by calculating the genetic distances between pairs of taxa/species/measurements, followed by hierarchical clustering that creates the actual “tree” topography.
+Two popular clustering methods that are frequently used for distance based clustering are UPGMA ("unweighted pair group method with arithmetic mean") and NJ ("Neighbour-joining") algorithms.

-UPGMA- this is the simplest method for constructing trees, assumes the same evolutionary speed for all lineages (which can be a disadvantage); all leaves have the same distance from the root (creates ultrametric tree).
-Ultrametric tree is the one where distance from root to every type tip are equal.
+UPGMA: This is the simplest method for constructing trees.
+It assumes the same evolutionary rate or speed for all lineages (which is good for simplicity, but likely doesn't reflect reality).
+All terminal nodes/tips/leaves have the same distance from the root (also called an ***ultrametric tree***).
+Ultrametric trees have the same distance from the root to every single tip/leaf in the tree.
 This tree is  often used to represent hierarchical clustering of sequences and species, showcasing the evolutionary time from the last common ancestor.
 UPGMA is one such type of tree.

-Neighbor-joining- taking the two closest nodes of the tree and defines them as neighbors; you keep doing this until all of the nodes have been paired together.
-This forms the example for addtive type of tree, also known as metric trees.
-In this type branch lengths accurately represent the genetic distance or evolutionary change between species or sequences.
+Neighbor-joining: Takes the two closest nodes of the tree and defines them as being neighbors.
+We essentially keep doing this until all of the nodes have been paired together.
+This forms the example for an additive type of tree, also known as ***metric trees***.
+In this type of trees, branch lengths represent the genetic distance or evolutionary change between species or sequences.

 ### Distance based phylogenetic tree construction

-First calculate a distance matrix from ***ape** package using dist.dna function.
+First, we calculate a distance matrix using the dist.dna function from the ***ape*** package.

 ```
-D <- dist.dna(alignment_dnabin, model = "TN93")  #just the type of evolutionary model we’re using, this particular one allows for different transition rates, heterogenous base frequencies, and variation of substitution rate at the same site length(D) #number of pairwise distances, computed as n(n-1)/2
+D <- dist.dna(alignment_dnabin, model = "TN93")  # TN93 is an evolutionary model, allowing for different transition rates, heterogenous base frequencies, and variation of substitution rate at the same site length(D) # Corresponds to the number of pairwise distances, computed as n(n-1)/2
 ```
-Now use object D, which is distance matrix to costruct two distance based phylogenetic trees.
-There are lot of functions in R to build distance based phylogenetic tree.
-But we will use few of them here mainly from ***ape*** package
+Now we use the object D, which is distance matrix, to costruct two distance based phylogenetic trees.
+There are lots of functions in R to build distance based phylogenetic trees.
+Here, we will focus only on a few of them from the ***ape*** package.

+Here we make NJ and UPGMA trees.

 ```
 treeNJ <- nj(D)
-class(treeNJ) #all trees created using ape package will be of class phylo treeNJ # tells us what the tree will look like but doesn't show the actual construction treeUPGMA <- upgma(D, "centroid") #This tree is called an ultrametric tree, treeUPGMA
+class(treeNJ) # all trees created using the ape package functions will be of the class "phylo" treeNJ # tells us what the tree will look like but doesn't show the actual construction treeUPGMA <- upgma(D, "centroid") # this tree is called an ultrametric tree treeUPGMA
 ```
-Plot trees using generic function.
-But you can play around and make colourful trees using different functions and packages.
+Next, we plot the trees using the generic plot function.

 ```
-treeUPGMA <- ladderize(treeUPGMA) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted plot(treeUPGMA, main="A Simple UPGMA Tree") add.scale.bar() treeNJ <- ladderize(treeNJ) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted plot(treeNJ, type = "phylogram", main="A Simple NJ Tree", show.tip=FALSE) add.scale.bar()
+treeUPGMA <- ladderize(treeUPGMA) # this function reorganizes the internal structure of the tree to get the ladderized effect when plotted plot(treeUPGMA, main = "A simple UPGMA tree") add.scale.bar() treeNJ <- ladderize(treeNJ) # same ladderize effect as above plot(treeNJ, type = "phylogram", main="A simple NJ tree", show.tip=FALSE) add.scale.bar()
 ```
-if you want make rooted NJ treee, then you need mention outgroup to which root your tree.
+If you want to make a rooted NJ tree, then you need to define what is your outgroup.
 This is one of the few ways you can root a tree.
-Other method is midpoint rooting.
+Another method is midpoint rooting, which we will not do here.

 ```
 treeNJroot <- root(treeNJ, outgroup = "Esox_lucius", resolve.root = TRUE, edgelabel = TRUE)
-treeNJroot <- ladderize(treeNJroot) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted plot(treeNJroot, show.tip=FALSE, edge.width=2, main="Rooted NJ tree") add.scale.bar()
+treeNJroot <- ladderize(treeNJroot) # same ladderize effect as above
+plot(treeNJroot, show.tip=FALSE, edge.width=2, main="Rooted NJ tree")
+add.scale.bar()
 ```
-As we have lot of options to make a phylogenetics trees, we have to make sure that the alogrithm we chose to make tree is the right one to explain the sequence data.
-We need to test what type of algorithm explains the data well (NJ or UPGMA?)
+We have a lot of options when making phylogenetic trees, but we should make sure that the algorithm we choose to make the tree is in fact the right one to explain the sequence data.
+We therefore need to test what type of algorithm explains the data best (NJ or UPGMA?)

-### choosing 'right' algorithm
+### Choosing the 'right' algorithm

-We will use correlation analysis between the calculated distance between the taxa and ***cophenetic distance*** to choose the the right tree.
-The two observations that have been clustered is defined to be the intergroup dissimilarity at which the two observations are first combined into a single cluster.
+We will use correlation analysis between the calculated distance between the taxa and the ***cophenetic distance*** to choose the right tree.
+The two observations that have been clustered are defined to be the intergroup dissimilarity at which the two observations are first combined into a single cluster.

 ```
-x <- as.vector(D) # convert D as vector
+x <- as.vector(D) # convert D as vector.
-y <- as.vector(as.dist(cophenetic(treeNJ))) # caluclate cophentic distance from treeNJ and convert it to vector.
-Cophenetic function computes distances between the tips of the trees plot(x, y, xlab="original pairwise distances", ylab="pairwise distances on the tree", main="Is UPGMA appropriate?", pch=20, col="red", cex=3) abline(lm(y~x), col="red") cor(x,y)^2
+y <- as.vector(as.dist(cophenetic(treeNJ))) # calculate cophenetic distance from treeNJ and convert it to a vector.
+The cophenetic function computes distances between the tips of the trees. plot(x, y, xlab="original pairwise distances", ylab="pairwise distances on the tree", main="Is NJ appropriate?", pch=20, col="red", cex=3) abline(lm(y~x), col="red") cor(x,y)^2